 Global mapping of the lunar element abundances and mineralogical composition will make it possible to estimate the entire lunar chemical composition, which gives constraints to the origin of the Moon.
 The element abundances are measured by the x-ray and gamma-ray spectrometers.
 The x-ray spectrometer up to 10 keV with a large aperture CCD totally 100 cm2 will be capable of measuring the major elements such as Mg, Al and Si.
 The gamma-ray spectrometer up to 10 MeV using a high-purity germanium crystal of 250 cm3 will measure the natural radioactive elements, such as U, Th, and K, and major chemical constituents of some 10 kinds.
 A Stirling refrigerator is used to achieve the operational temperature about 80° K for the crystal.
 The high-energy resolution(2~3keV) enables us to identify the hydrogen of the water ice which is expected to exist in the polar region.
-Since the solar activity is relatively high in early 2000's, a high S/N ratio is expected in the measurement of the x-ray and gammaray from the lunar surface in that time frame.
-The ground trace for the x-ray and gamma-ray observation along the orbit is illustrated in Fig.4.
+The ground trace for the x-ray and gammaray observation along the orbit is illustrated in Fig.5.
 One-year observation provides complete global mapping except for the polar region for the x-ray observation.
 Alpha particle spectrometer with a wide detection area typically 500 cm2 with anti-coincidence will be used to detect alpha particles from the radon gas and polonium.
 The observation of the gas ejection will contribute to understanding the lunar tectonic activity.

-Fig.4 Ground trace of x-ray and gamma-ray observation.
+Fig.5 Ground trace of x-ray and gamma-ray observation.